shakfu/Spotykach/docs/dev/softcut-spike.md

 Clean linear scaling, ~15.3% avg / voice.
 Two takeaways:

-- **The host bench under-predicted by ~2-5x** (it estimated 3-8% / voice; hardware is ~15%). softcut is SDRAM-buffer-bound like the reverb, so host wall-clock cannot model it - this is why the on-device METER pass was load-bearing, not a formality.
+- **The host bench under-predicted by ~2-5x** (it estimated 3-8% / voice; hardware is ~15%). softcut is SDRAM-buffer-bound like the reverb, so host wall-clock cannot model it - this is why the on-device METER pass was structural, not a formality.
 For reference, the 4-voice 62%/79% is ~1.5x the reverb DoubleMono cap (41%/61%) that already ships.

 - **4 voices is the safe target as-is; 6 is recoverable**, via either the `std::function` removal below (typically +15-30% headroom) or simply because real playback voices (no record / integer-ish rate / one filter) are much cheaper than this all-voices-overdubbing worst case.